JensDll/vue3-form-validation/README.md

 type Rule = SimpleRule | KeyedRule;
 ```

 For now rules are meant to be passed as `props` to your base form components, where you then use them as a parameter for `useBaseForm`.
 KeyedRules that share the same key will be executed together, this can be useful in a situation where rules are dependent on another.
-For examples the `Password` and `Repeat password` fields in a Login Form.
+For example the `Password` and `Repeat password` fields in a Login Form.
 Rules will always be called with the latest `modelValue`, to determine if a call should result in an error, it will check if the rule return value is of type `string`.

 `vue3-form-validation/Form.ts`